History of the Jews in Austria

-The history of the Jews in Austria probably begins with the exodus of Jews from Judea under Roman occupation.
+The history of the Jews in Austria starts after the exodus of Jews from Judea under Roman occupation.
 There have been Jews in Austria since the 3rd century CE.
-Over the course of many centuries, the political status of the community rose and fell many times: during certain periods, the Jewish community prospered and enjoyed political equality, and during other periods it suffered pogroms, deportations to concentration camps and mass murder, and antisemitism.
-The Holocaust drastically reduced the Jewish community in Austria and only 8,140 Jews remained in Austria according to the 2001 census, though other estimates place the current figure at 9,000, 15,000, or 20,000 people, if accounting for those of mixed descent.
+Over the course of many centuries, the political status of the community rose and fell many times: during certain periods, the Jewish community prospered and enjoyed political equality, and during other periods it suffered pogroms, deportations to concentration camps and mass murder, and further antisemitism.
+The Holocaust drastically reduced the Jewish community in Austria and only 8,140 Jews remained in Austria according to the 2001 census.
+As of 2020, Austria had a Jewish population of 10,300 and a total of 33,000 when including any Austrian with at least one Jewish grandparent.

 Antiquity

 Jews have been in Austria since at least the 3rd century CE.
-In 2008 a team of archeologists discovered a third-century CE amulet in the form of a gold scroll with the words of the Jewish prayer Shema Yisrael (Hear, O Israel!
+In 2008, a team of archeologists discovered a third-century CE amulet in the form of a gold scroll with the words of the Jewish prayer Shema Yisrael (Hear, O Israel!
 The Lord is our God, the Lord is one) inscribed on it in the grave of a Jewish infant in Halbturn.
-It is considered to be the earliest surviving evidence of a Jewish presence in what is now Austria.
+It is considered to be the earliest surviving evidence of a Jewish presence in modern-day Austria.
 It is hypothesized that the first Jews immigrated to Austria following the Roman legions after the Roman occupation of Israel.
 It is theorized that the Roman legions who participated in the occupation and came back after the First Jewish–Roman War brought back Jewish prisoners.